johannschopplich/kirby-headless/README.md

 You will then have to provide the HTTP header `Authentication: Bearer ${token}` with each request.

+> [!WARNING]
-> ⚠️ Without a token your page content will be publicly accessible to everyone.
+> Without a token your page content will be publicly accessible to everyone.

+> [!NOTE]
-> ℹ️ The internal `/api/kql` route will always enforce bearer authentication, unless you explicitly disable it in your config (see below).
+> The internal `/api/kql` route will always enforce bearer authentication, unless you explicitly disable it in your config (see below).

 ### Templates